bouvet-openlab/typescript-angular-workshop/LibraryApp/Node/readme.txt

 3. Do command: gulp
-	This will run the "default" gulp build target (which is the only one configured) Expected output on success:
-		"Using gulpfile (...)\booster-typescript-angularjs\LibraryApp\CSharp\gulpfile.js"
-		"Starting 'default'..."
-		"Finished 'default' after <ms>"

-		By browsing \Source\LibraryApp\App\ and subfolders, there should now be a .js and .js.map file for each .ts file.
+	This will run the "default" gulp build target (which is the only one configured) By browsing \Source\LibraryApp\App\ and subfolders, there should now be a .js and .js.map file for each .ts file.

+4. Do command: http-server src
+	This will start a http server in the src directory.
+The website should be running at http://localhost:8080

 4. Done!